gbouras13/pharokka/docs/install.md

 For example using conda to install the required dependencies:

 ```
-# assuming you are in the pharokka directory
 conda env create -f environment.yml
 conda activate pharokka_env
+# assuming you are in the pharokka directory
+# installs pharokka from source
+pip install -e .
 pharokka.py --help
 ```

 # Database Installation

-* Pharokka v1.2.0 implements a major new feature.
-It quickly matches each input contig against the INPHARED database using mash distances,which may be useful if you are annotating novel phages or metagenomic input samples.
-* You will need to re-install the databases if you updating from an earlier version of pharokka than v1.2.0.
-* This database will apply for all versions of Pharokka v1.2.0 and later.
+* **Note v 1.4.0 implements a new database with PHROGs HMM profiles.
+You will need to update the Pharokka database to use v1.4.0**

 To install the pharokka database to the default directory: